-The Issuer's securities portfolio is highly concentrated on sovereign exposure and its trading activities are mainly concentrated on the provision of these services and product offerings to its customers and risk management of the balance sheet.
-Nevertheless, these activities involve a certain degree of risk.
+The Issuer's proprietary trading securities portfolio is highly concentrated on sovereign exposure and its trading activities are mainly concentrated on the provision of these services and product offerings to its customers and risk management of the balance sheet.
+Nevertheless, proprietary trading involves a certain degree of risk.
 Protracted adverse market movements, particularly price declines, can reduce the level of activity in the market or reduce market liquidity.
 These developments can lead to losses if the Group cannot close out deteriorating positions in a timely way.

-The Group is exposed to the risk of public debt securities within the investment portfolio
+The Group is exposed to the risk of public debt securities within the credit portfolio where the main exposure is to peripheral Eurozone countries

-The Group is exposed to public debt securities of euro area countries.
-As at 31 December 2022, the Group's exposure to sovereign debt represented 85.4 per cent. of the Group's consolidated bond portfolio (84.8 per cent. as of 31 March 2023).
+The Group is exposed to public debt securities of peripheral Eurozone countries.
+As at 31 December 2020, the Group's exposure to sovereign debt represented 91.8 per cent. of the Group's consolidated bond portfolio (94.0 per cent. as of 30 June 2021).

 In extreme situations of economic, political and social crises, governments may be reluctant or may not have access to funding in order to refinance or repay capital or pay interest on their debt securities.
 In a default scenario, security holders' recourse to legal mechanisms may be limited.
-In addition, there could be an increase in default risk in a scenario in which an EU member state enters into default thereby exacerbating the negative sentiment toward other euro area members through a contagion effect.
+In addition, there could be an increase in default risk in a scenario in which an EU member state enters into default thereby exacerbating the negative sentiment toward other Eurozone members through a contagion effect.